 Configuration & Testbed.
 We implement XIndex in C++, and configure 1 out 12 threads as dedicated background threads.
 Background thread(s) sleeps one second after it has checked all groups and root to perform compaction and structure update accordingly.
-Throughout all experiments, the error bound threshold (e) is 32, the delta index size threshold (s) is 256, the tolerance factor (f) is $\frac{1}{4}$, and the model number threshold (m) is 4.
+Throughout all experiments, the error bound threshold (e) is 32, the delta index size threshold (e) is 256, the tolerance factor (f) is $\frac{1}{4}$, and the model number threshold (e) is 4.
 For the learned index, we test different configurations and pick the best one - 250k models in the 2nd stage.
 For "learned+ Δ ", we use the same background threads as XIndex for compaction.
-For stx::Btree, Masstree, and Wormhole, we directly run their source code with the default setting.
-For each experiment, we first warmup all the
+For stx::Btree, Masstree, and Wormhole, we directly run their source code with the

-6The number of models stops increasing when it reaches a given limit.
+5The number of models stops increasing when it reaches a given limit.

-7The candidates' model number ranges from 50k to 500k (step is 50k).
+6The candidates' model number ranges from 50k to 500k (step is 50k).